 Development is required to address all the relevant controls.
-Where there is a disparity between these general controls and the precinct specific controls in Chapters B1 and B2, those specific controls take precedence over the general controls.
+Where there is a disparity between these general controls and the precinct specific controls in Chapters B1 and B2, those specific Repealed by MDCR controls take precedence over the general controls.